Published on July 28, 2020. Last Updated on July 21, 2021.

 - Alfalfa sprouts

 - Swiss chard

 The starting point of MSM is sulfate in the ocean, which is taken up by algae, phytoplankton, and other marine micro-organisms.
 It turns into various compounds before it is released into the atmosphere.
 Eventually, MSM is formed and descends into the earth’s soil through rain and precipitation.
 Plants then absorb the MSM allowing the nutrient to become available through food sources.

 Can MSM supplements improve the texture and softness of the hair?

-As the third most abundant mineral in the body, sulfur is undoubtedly crucial for our health and well-being .
-MSM is an excellent source of organic sulfur to create keratin which is needed for normal hair structures.
-However, dryness and brittleness of the hair is largely due to moisture loss which can be attributed to age and UV radiation from the sun.
-The sulfur provided by MSM can help the hair’s general state of health, a benefit that has been exploited by some oral and topical hair product lines.
-But there are no known studies which link sulfur deficiencies to changes in hair texture.
+As the third most abundant mineral in the body, sulfur is undoubtedly crucial for our health and well-being.
+MSM is an excellent source of organic sulfur to create keratin which is needed for typical hair structures.
+However, dryness and brittleness of the hair are mainly due to moisture loss which can be attributed to age and UV radiation from the sun.
+The sulfur provided by MSM can help the hair’s general state of health, a benefit that is highlighted by some oral and topical hair product lines.
+But there are no known studies that link sulfur deficiencies to changes in hair texture.

 - T.Lawrence, The Nuclear Factor NF-kB Pathway in Inflammation, Cold Spring Harb Perspect Biol.
 2009 Dec; 1(6): a001651

 - Ahn.
 H et.al., Methysulfonylmethane inhiibits NLRP3 inflammasome activation, Cytokine 2015 Feb; 71(2):223-31.doi: 10.1016/j.cyto.2014.11.001.
 Epub 2014 Nov 21.